 In 2012, Unity Technologies added the ability to create Linux games using its Unity game engine.
 Unity began as a game engine for Mac OS X, but it now supports over two dozen platforms.
 Developers who use Unity can target PCs, mobile devices, game consoles, set-top boxes, and VR devices.

 Linux games made using Unity include Shadowrun Returns, Tabletop Simulator, and Life is Strange: Before the Storm.
+(Check out the best free games on Tabletop Simulator!)

 7. Unreal Engine